-A TED talk, given by Simon Sinek, describes how it is that great leaders inspire action, why some people are able to achieve things when others are not.
-He explains the brilliant, biologically based “Golden Circle”, a new way of looking at how people approach what they do.
-He also discusses the Law of Diffusion of Innovation, and weaves it all together with several brilliantly told examples, from Apple computer to Martin Luther King, Jr.]
+A TED talk, given by Simon Sinek, describes how it is that great leaders inspire action, and why some people are able to achieve things when others are not.
+He explains the brilliant, biologically-based “Golden Circle”, a new way of looking at how people approach what they do.
+He also discusses the Law of Diffusion of Innovation, and weaves it all together with several brilliantly told examples, from Apple computer to Martin Luther King, Jr.

 Here is the video, with my highest recommendations (it’ll change the way you look at what you do).
 Beneath that, the “rough” written transcript.